 You have the right to request a copy of the information the Club holds about you.
 If you would like a copy of some or all of your personal information, please email the Membership Secretary.

-The Club wants to make sure that that the personal data it holds is accurate and up-to-date.
+The Club wants to make sure that the personal data it holds is accurate and up-to-date.
 Please contact the Membership Secretary to ask the Club to correct or remove information you think is inaccurate.

 Changes to this privacy notice